disaster-robotics-proalertas/atlas_ros/README.md

 * To configure RPi's I2C communication, see [Atlas' guide in I2C communication](https://www.atlas-scientific.com/_files/code/pi_sample_code.pdf).
 * To install ROS in your RPi, see [ROS Raspberry Pi install instructions](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi) (install the "Desktop" version).

-The ROS package contains one node, __sensors.py__, which communicates with the Atlas circuits, switches the I2C adresses, and reads the sensors one at a time, publishing their data in custom message ROS topics.
+The ROS package contains two nodes, __i2c_sensors.py__ and __serial_sensors.py__, which communicate with the Atlas circuits using I2C and Serial UART.
+The nodes read the sensors one at a time, publishing their data in custom message ROS topics.
-To run the node, first run a ROS core, and then use the __rosrun__ command:
+To run the nodes, first run a ROS core, and then use the __rosrun__ command:

 ```
+    $ roscore
+    $ rosrun atlas_ros i2c_sensors.py
+    OR
-    roscore && rosrun atlas_ros sensors.py
+    $ rosrun atlas_ros serial_sensors.py
 ```

-The package contains a launch file as well, where several parameters of the node can be set, namely:
+The package contains launch files as well, where several parameters of the node can be set, namely:

 * Publishing rate (Hz)
 * Sensor topic names
-* Sensor expander ports (i.e., the Serial Expander port to which the sensors are connected)
+* Sensor ports (i.e., the Serial Expander port to which the sensors are connected)

-To use the launch file, in your RPi, copy "__sensors.launch__" from the "launch" folder to ROS' package install directory:
+To use the launch files: In your RPi, copy the files from the "launch" folder to ROS' package install directory:

 ```
-    sudo cp ~/ros_catkin_ws/src/atlas_ros/launch/sensors.launch /opt/ros/kinetic/share/atlas_ros/launch
+    $ sudo cp ~/ros_catkin_ws/src/atlas_ros/launch/*_sensors.launch /opt/ros/kinetic/share/atlas_ros/launch
 ```

 To run, use the __roslaunch__ command (a core will be automatically run if none is active):

 ```
+    $ roslaunch atlas_ros i2c_sensors.launch
+    OR
-    roslaunch atlas_ros sensors.launch
+    $ roslaunch atlas_ros serial_sensors.launch
 ```

 This file also automatically starts a [ROSBAG](http://wiki.ros.org/rosbag) recording of all topics.
 To disable this, comment the rosbag node line from the launch file in "/opt/ros/kinetic/share/atlas_ros/launch/sensors.launch".